josephsmithberger/XogotDocs/Documentation.docc/Manual/editor/using_the_android_editor.md

 - No support for external script editors.

-- While available, the Vulkan Forward+ renderer is not recommended due to severe performance issues.
+- While available, the Forward+ renderer is not recommended due to severe performance issues.

 - UX not optimized for Android phones form-factor.